craigbrinkerhoff/2019_GeoClass/scripts/README.md

 Jupyter notebook runs classification framework

-R script runs BAM on testing data and returns performance metrics
+R scripts run BAM on testing data and returns performance metrics

-Stan Model is the amended model used in BAM
+new BAM model is written in Stan and titled 'Master.stan'